ai-sources/robo-blogger/README.md

 In the `configuration` tab, you can provide template for the blog post structure (see ## Customization below for examples).

 ![Screenshot 2024-12-16 at 4 45 12 PM](https://github.com/user-attachments/assets/1712c440-68c0-4655-bd5f-8078fbfa125e)

-## Motivation

-Blog posts typically follow a consistent structure:

-1. High level overview of the topic
-2. Code documentation and examples
-3. Structured content walkthrough

-While this structure is clear, getting from initial thoughts to a polished first draft can be challenging.
-Robo Blogger streamlines this process by requiring only:
-- A voice recording of your initial thoughts
-- Optional documentation links
-- Optional blog structure

-The workflow is simple:
-1. **Voice Capture**: Record your thoughts using any dictation app (e.g., Flowwise)
-2. **Planning**: Claude 3.5 Sonnet converts your dictation and structure into a coherent plan
-3. **Writing**: Automated generation of each blog section following the plan, using your dictation and any documentation links

-This approach builds on concepts from our previous [Report mAIstro](https://github.com/langchain-ai/report-mAIstro) project.

 ## Customization